tile38/tile38.github.io/src/website/root/commands/intersects.md

 **LIMIT** - LIMIT can be used to limit the number of objects returned for a single search request.

-**TIMEOUT** - TIMEOUT can be used to abort a request in case it takes too long.
-If TIMEOUT is not set, the connection timeout value will be used if it is not zero, see [TIMEOUT](/commands/timeout).

 <a name="output-formats"></a>
 ## Output Formats